 My other main creative outlet is as a lifelong writer of non-fiction, prose, and poetry.
 I thrive on finding ways to intertwine my dual loves of music and literature, primarily through composing original poems and lyrics for vocalists.
 In 2015, I founded the blog Innocuist because I perceived a lack of truly immersive music criticism online.
 That platform is steadily gaining attention by publishing articles which focus on covering all forms of music with a depth of emotion and insight not commonly seen in today's click-driven world.
 I am very proud of the writing I publish for Innocuist, as it is a way to directly communicate the love I have for music to others.
 It is also tremendously humbling to receive support from readers that never fails to reaffirm my belief in the power of writing that comes from a place of genuine passion.

 In my downtime, my hobbies include collecting guitars, effects pedals, and books; health, fitness, and practicing yoga as often as possible; mindfulness and Vedic meditation; travel; and an ongoing project to read every entry in my own list of the 100 most essential works in the literary canon, from Don Quixote to The Divine Comedy, On the Road, War & Peace, and In Search of Lost Time.
 I also love eating out, quoting The Big Lebowski, and going on road trips.

 As I make the most of all the incredible opportunities at Berklee, I am also an active member of the AES (Audio Engineering Society), and I offer my services as a mixing/mastering engineer for all forms of music.
 Using a wide variety of software and hardware devices, I take pride in the fact that I can always be counted on to give a project my all.
-My favorite thing to accomplish is making sure that a piece of music lives up to its full potential by really connecting with someone on the other side of its creation; I aim to bridge the final gap between what is great and what is truly incredible.
+My favorite thing to accomplish is making sure that a piece of music lives up to its full potential by really connecting with someone on the other side of its creation; I aim to bridge the final gap between what is great and what is genuinely incredible.